Understanding Landlord Insurance Costs in California

-64% of properties in the US are under-insured by an average of 27%.
-Owners should consider buying Landlord insurance as it can help avoid costs incurred due to vandalism, natural disasters, and potential liability lawsuits.
+64% of properties in the US are underinsured by an average of 27%.
+Owners should consider buying landlord insurance as it can help avoid costs incurred due to vandalism, natural disasters, and potential liability lawsuits.
 A typical homeowner’s insurance will not cover such damages.

 1. Property Damage Coverage

 This type of landlord insurance protects you from any damage to the building structure.
 It’s amongst the most economical policies to cover expenses incurred on account of natural incidents including fire, earthquake, windstorm, and hailstorm.
-The cost will depend on what items at the building you are insuring.
+The cost will depend on what items are in the building you are insuring.
 It can extend to furniture, pipes, electrical appliances, and so on.

 2. Liability Coverage